In This Guide

 How do I make an S3 object publicly accessible?

 Disable the bucket-level Block Public Access setting, then either set the object ACL to public-read or add a bucket policy that allows s3:GetObject for all principals (Principal: *).
-For serving web assets publicly, the recommended approach is to keep the bucket private and use CloudFront with Origin Access Control, which serves objects publicly through CloudFront without making the S3 bucket itself public.
+For serving web assets publicly, the recommended approach is to keep the bucket private and use CloudFront with Origin Access Control.

 What is the maximum file size in S3?

 A single S3 object can be up to 5 TB.
 Files larger than 100 MB should be uploaded using the multipart upload API, which splits the file into parts (5 MB to 5 GB each) and uploads them in parallel.
-The AWS CLI and SDKs handle multipart uploads automatically for large files — you do not need to implement the multipart logic yourself.
+The AWS CLI and SDKs handle multipart uploads automatically for large files.

 S3 is the foundation of every AWS architecture.
 Get the skills.